iurjscsi1101500/ohmLANG/README.md

 # ohmLANG

-A Compiled Programming Language written in C++ and is compiled by LLVM
+A interpreted Programming Language written in C++ and is compiled by LLVM

 # CURRENTLY NOT FULLY WRITTEN (only parser is written)